-The expected USE is calculated in accordance with the RSIG and as explained in the ESOO and Reliability Forecast Methodology Document.
-It is compared against the interim reliability measure.
-As per NER clause 1.132.2(b), if the expected USE exceeds the interim reliability measure, the forecast reliability gap is material.
+The expected USE is calculated in accordance with the RSIG and as explained in the ESOO and Reliability Forecast Methodology Document7.
+It is compared against the interim reliability standard measure8.
+As per NER clause 1.132.2(b)4A.A.2, if the expected USE exceeds the interim reliability standard measure, the forecast reliability gap is material.